Evolutionarily Stable (Mis)specifications: Theory and Applications: Evolutionary Stability of Analogy Classes

 \subsection{Defining Stable Population Shares}

-Next, in what follows, we will be interested in solving for stable population shares in a society that contains both rational and misspecified players.
-To do this, we introduce the following solution concept.
+In this Section, we will also be interested in stable population shares in a society that contains both rational and misspecified players.
+We briefly introduce the following solution concept.

-\begin{defn} Fix an interior population share, $p\in(0,1)$ and an EZ (or EZ-SU).
-Then $p$ is said to be a\emph{ stable population share }given the EZ (or EZ-SU) if both theories have the same fitness. \end{defn} Note that we have already defined EZ(-SU)s with interior population shares, so we can calculate the fitness of a theory in terms of its adherents' objective expected payoff.
-Also, recall that evolutionary stability as given in Definition \ref{def:stability} reflects stability at the population share of $(p_{A},p_{B})=(1,0)$.
-One theory outperforms the other when the latter makes up a very small fraction of the society, thus the mutants cannot invade the residents.
-By contrast, interior population shares correspond to both theories being co-existing and being equally successful.
+\begin{defn} Given population share $p\in(0,1)$ and an EZ (or EZ-SU), $p$ is said to be a\emph{ stable population share }given the EZ (or EZ-SU) if both models have the same fitness. \end{defn} Since EZ(-SU)s are defined with interior population shares, we can calculate the fitness of a model in terms of its adherents' objective expected payoff.
+Whereas Definition \ref{def:stability}'s stability notion reflects performance with $(p_{A},p_{B})=(1,0)$, stability with interior population shares as in Definition \ref{def:stability_interior} correspond to both models being co-existing with equal fitness.